abhi-mike-g/phantom/CONTRIBUTING.md

 ## License

-By contributing to this repository, you agree that your contributions will be licensed under the [License Name].
+By contributing to this repository, you agree that your contributions will be licensed under the GNU AFFERO GENERAL PUBLIC LICENSE.

 Thank you again for contributing to Phantom Sense!